keithnoguchi/kernel-in-action/README.md

 ### Process status

-[ls.ko] module is a classic ls command, but implemented as a kernel module :)
+[ls] module is a classic ls command, but implemented as a kernel module :)

-[ls.ko]: ls/main.c
+[ls]: ls/main.c

 ```sh
 air1$ sudo modprobe ls